taliabn/pong/README.md

 # Pong
 ## About
-This is a two-player implementation of Pong that is written from scratch in ARM assembly.
+This is a two-player implementation of the Atari classic Pong that is written from scratch in ARM assembly.
+Written as a final project for Northwestern University course COMP_ENG 205: Fundamentals of Computer System Software.

 ## Special Effects:
 ### Audio